jpsalvadorm63/react-briza/react_router/COURSE_05-B.md

 }
 ```

-And?!
-It doesn?t work.
+And!
+It doesn't work.

 Remember earlier when we talked about how `TransitionGroup` keeps track
 of its children?
-Because we didn?t give `CSSTransition` a unique key,
+Because we didn't give `CSSTransition` a unique key,
 whenever we switch routes, `TransitionGroup` just assumes nothing happened
-since none of its children?s keys changed.
+since none of its children's keys changed.

 Now the question is, what should we use for a unique key?
 Well, what is
 the thing that is changing in the app?
 It's the app's location.
 So ideally,